valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 - *xDAI-xOLAS LP Pair Creation:* Establish an xDAI-xOLAS liquidity pool pair on a Gnosis Chain DEX of the DAO’s choice.
 The details are available here: https://www.autonolas.network/blog/olas-liquidity-on-gnosis-chain

--We estimate the remaining roadmap to take 2-5 weeks to implement:

 - *Bonding Campaign for Liquidity Pool:* Launch bonding campaigns to bootstrap liquidity in the Gnosis Chain pool.

-- *Staking Module Deployment:* Deploy the staking module on the Gnosis Chain.
+- *Staking Module Deployment:* Deploy the first staking module on the Gnosis Chain: Everest (https://x.com/valoryag/status/1720119552238072313?s=20).

+-We estimate the remaining roadmap to take 4-6 weeks to implement:

+- *Staking Module Deployment:* Deploy additional staking modules on the Gnosis Chain as part of Staker Expeditions (https://x.com/valoryag/status/1717925898144608622?s=20).

 - *Tokenomics and Depository updates and audit:* change implementation and perform an audit on tokenomics and depository contracts to accommodate the novel OLAS top-up distribution and the dynamic discount mechanism for the bonding.